Alpine

 for UK shops, 8) Free 36 page technical Course Instruction

-Booklet, 9) Road transport in Chamonix valley, 10) Icicle discounts privilege card for
+Booklet, 9) Road transport from Chamonix to main ascent area, 10) Icicle discounts privilege card for

 reductions in local shops and restaurants in Chamonix. |